 Down the road, turning around and looking back into Faringdon.
 When you arrive from travelling across the relatively flat valley of the River Thames there is quite a steep climb up the Radcot Road in order to enter the town.

-The bridge over the River Thames at Radcot is said to be the oldest existing bridge on the river and it is Grade II Listed.
+The bridge over the River Thames at Radcot, built around 1200 is said to be the oldest existing bridge on the river and it is Grade II Listed.
 The river once marked the border between the counties of Berkshire and Oxfordshire before the changes in 1974.
-Back in the days of the Saxons (5-10th Century) it formed the border between the kingdoms of Wessex in the south and Mercia to the north.
-This is the first bridge you come to when travelling from Faringdon, a second bridge has been added over a cut that was made to improve navigation on the river.
+Back in the days of the Saxons (5-10th Century) the river formed the border between the kingdoms of Wessex in the south and Mercia to the north.
+This is the first bridge you come to when travelling from Faringdon.
+I had to be reconstructed in 1393 following its destruction during a battle fought and won against troops loyal to the young, wildly extravagant and increasingly unpopular Richard II.
+The bridge was again severely damaged during the Wars of the Roses (1455-1485) and was later rebuilt as it appears today.

 Extract from a childhood memoir of the 1930s in Faringdon: “In summer the river was the big attraction, every one learnt to swim down the “shallows” To get to these you turned left at Radcot Bridge went through a small gate walk a long the tow path for a little way, then cut across country which cut off a bend in the river and that brought you to the shallows.
 The River Thames was only 2 1/2 miles away and we often walked there and stayed all day paddling about in what we called the ‘shallows’ where the river overflowed onto the low flat ground.
 The walk there was soon covered by leaping ditches and playing chase but the return journey when we were tired, hot and foot weary seemed more like six miles.
 My brother, who could not swim, used to jump from Radcot Bridge into the fast flowing main part of the river.”
 More memoires…